davaya/ocsf-im/README.md

 An information model is a collection of datatypes.
 As defined by UML[^3], a datatype is a type whose instances are distinguished only by their value.
 Datatypes do not have complex internal structure such as class methods, inheritance, or relationships, so serializing their values is straightforward.
-An information modeling language such as JADN[^4] defines a small number of core types from which all information models are constructed.
+An information modeling language such as JADN[^4] defines a small number of base types from which all information models are constructed.
+Serialization rules are defined for just the base types, and then apply to all application data constructed using those types.

 ![Base Types](images/ocsf-jadn.png)

-### Why define an Information Model
+### Why Use an Information Model

+* It supports different views of the identical information
+* It separates significant information from insignificant data
+* It is declarative
-* Separate business logic from data formats
+* It separates business logic from data formats
   * Serialization rules for each base type are defined once per data format, then re-used for all applications.
+* An IM is itself information
+  * It can be losslessly converted among multiple data formats, meaning that it can be serialized and communicated in the same manner as the information it describes.

 ### Examples